 - Control the bandwidth and disk space for each client

-- Create customizable packages, possibly with bundled content and design services, to account for business growth
+- Create customisable packages, possibly with bundled content and design services, to account for business growth

 Let’s look at the pros and cons.

 Below are some of the good reasons to become a reseller.